gahssi/gahssi.github.io/_posts/2024-11-22-splunk-lab.markdown

 ### Installing Splunk Enterprise

-To begin, I installed Splunk Enterprise on an Ubuntu virtual machine to serve as the centralized log analysis platform.
+To begin, I installed Splunk Enterprise on an Ubuntu Desktop VM to serve as the centralized log analysis and management system.
+When you first install Splunk it will automatically install an Enterprise Trial license enabled by default.
+The Splunk Enterprise Trial license is good for 60 days, and after that it will downgrade to the Splunk Free license, which has limited features.

 1. **Download Splunk Enterprise** from the [official website](https://www.splunk.com/en_us/download/splunk-enterprise.html).
 2. **Install Splunk** using the `.deb` package: